Simple one-minute stress relief strategies

 First, you will need a box (any box will do) and a pad of post-it size papers.
 This box will allow you to let go of your worries and stresses mentally.
-Having a place to contain your worries, quite literally, will help you set them aside so that you can focus on the more pleasurable and meaningful parts of your day.
+Having a place to contain your fears, quite literally, will help you set them aside so that you can focus on the more pleasurable and meaningful parts of your day.

 Having a place to contain your worries, quite literally, will help you set them aside so that you can focus on the more pleasurable and meaningful parts of your day.

-As you begin to feel the negative thoughts, worries, or concerns build up, write them down on your slips of paper and deposit them in the box.
+As you begin to feel, the negative thoughts, worries, or concerns build up, write them down on your slips of paper and deposit them in the box.
 Once they are in the box forget about them, now focus on something new and reset your mind.

 Deflate cognitive distortions